 Types of Cupping

-There are three main types of Cupping using today:
+There are three main types of Cupping used today:

 Hijama (Wet Cupping)